greener-group/progres/README.md

 - `-f` determines the file format of each structure as above (`guess`, `pdb`, `mmcif`, `mmtf` or `coords`).

 Again, the structures should correspond to single protein domains.
-The embeddings are stored as Float16, which has no effect on search performance.
+The embeddings are stored as Float16, which has no noticeable effect on search performance.

 ## Python library